-Each week addresses a different topic with a case and some readings.
-Note that in this course, unlike many others that use case studies, we do not use cases to illustrate how to apply the theory explained in the readings.
+Each week addresses a different topic, usually in two successive sessions: a first session focused on a case study and then a second session focused on some related readings.
+Note the sequence: in this course, unlike many others that use case studies, we do not use cases to illustrate how to apply the theory explained in the readings.
 Rather, the cases here portray situations that are complex and ambiguous-like the difficult situations we face in the real world, where the challenge is work out what the real problem is, and what kinds of approaches to resolving it should be considered.
 In this way, the course aims to help you build strategic planning and critical-thinking skills.